nauqh/Resonance/readme.md

 ### Authentication

 We need to create the `ClientID` and `SecretID` so that we can use to send our request to Spotify API.
-Remember to place them securedly in a `.env` file
+Remember to place them securedly in a `.env` file .

 We also need an URI to perform any function with the API referring to an object in Spotify.
-The URI of any Spotify object is contained in its shareable link
+The URI of any Spotify object is contained in its shareable link.

 ```python
 playlist_link = "https://open.spotify.com/playlist/37i9dQZEVXbNG2KDcFcKOF?si=1333723a6eff4b7f"